trish-2610/Salary-Sense/README.md

 - **Task**: Regression
 - **Objective**:
   Predict the esimated salary of coustomers based on their profile data like:
+ - CreditScore
+ - Geography
  - Gender
  - Age
  - Tenure
  - Balance
+ - NumOfProducts
 - etc.

 ---